 |Total Carbohydrate 4g||1%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These Parmesan cheese stuffed mushrooms are easy to prepare and bake.
 All you need to make this snack is a package of whole mushrooms, a few green onions, Parmesan cheese, breadcrumbs, and seasoning.
 Just sauté some of the filling ingredients, mix with the remaining filling ingredients, stuff the caps, and bake for 15 minutes.
 That's all there is to it!

-- 1/2 teaspoon Italian herb blend (or dried leaf basil)
+1/2 teaspoon Italian herb blend, or dried basil

 Gather the ingredients.

 Heat oven to 350 F. Grease a baking dish large enough to hold the mushroom caps in a single layer.